hundeo:

 But this problem also normally resolves after the body gets used to the yeast.
 Otherwise, no side effects are known.

-Please note that the use of brewer's yeast is not recommended for quadrupeds with kidney disease.
-More about this can be found in the guide to Kidney diet in dogs.
+Please note that the use of brewer's yeast is not recommended for four-legged friends with kidney disease.
+You can find out more about this in the guide to kidney diets for dogs.

 If you pay attention to the dosage recommendations of the manufacturer or veterinarian, your protégé will not have any further difficulties.